PlugInSolarMap.com

 Renters can use it too

-Because there's no permanent installation, renters and condo owners can benefit from solar for the first time.
-Take it with you when you move.
+No permanent installation means renters and condo owners can go solar for the first time.
+Take the whole system with you when you move.

-Plug-in solar (also called balcony solar or micro solar) is already mainstream in Germany, the Netherlands, and Austria with millions of units deployed.
-US states are rapidly legalizing it — check your state's status in the table below, or read our full beginner's guide.
+Plug-in solar (also called balcony solar) is already mainstream in Germany, the Netherlands, and Austria with millions of units deployed.
+US states are rapidly legalizing it — read our full beginner's guide or check your state's status in the table below.

 StateStatusLawMax wattsRate/kWhRate trendSun hrs